zqfang/GSEApy/README.rst

 Bug Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you would like to report any bugs when you running gseapy, don't hesitate to email me: fangzhuoqing@sibs.ac.cn
+If you would like to report any bugs when you running gseapy, don't hesitate to create an issue on github here, or email me: fangzhuoqing@sibs.ac.cn

 To get help of GSEAPY